cdeck3r/3DScanner/README.md

 * enable non-software experts to reproduce the software setup of the scanner
 * transparentizing the scanner's software operation state for a successful application use

+As an example of the goal implementation have look at the [flow chart to setup Raspberry Pi](https://github.com/cdeck3r/3DScanner/blob/master/docs/raspi_setup_process.md).
+Note the user's low effort as shown by the minimum interaction with the Raspberry Pi for the setup of the scanner software.

 ## Technical Approach

 From a computer science perspective the project proposes a couple of distributed system challenges.
 Since all software runs distributed on approx. 50 Raspberry Pi computers, a primary activity focuses on infrastructure support.
 Each software change applies to 50 Raspberry Pis.
 Automation of deployment is crucial.
 Some fundamental functions to support are